-+ HAP codecs are decompressed using the GPU rather than the CPU, which is how most codecs are decoded.
-Mbox uses special APIs that enable the GPU-decoding with HAP movie content.
-This can allow computers with fewer/slower CPU cores to have better performance using HAP than with other codecs, provided they have a powerful graphics card.
-HAP movies can have a high bitrate and therefore require a fast disk with good bandwidth.
-Mbox supports HAP: HAP, HAP Alpha, HAP Q, HAP Q Alpha, and HAP Alpha Only.
++ HAP is decompressed using the GPU rather than the CPU.
+Mbox uses APIs that enable the GPU-decoding for HAP movie content.
+This can allow computers with fewer/slower CPU cores to have better performance using HAP than with other codecs, provided they have a powerful GPU.
+HAP content can have a high bitrate and therefore require a fast disk with good bandwidth.
+Mbox supports HAP, HAP Alpha, HAP Q, HAP Q Alpha, and HAP Alpha Only.